Businesses who import goods to Washington may have retail sales tax and business and occupation (B&O) tax responsibilities in Washington state.

 Do I need to register and report my import sales?

-Imported goods are subject to sales tax and B&O tax if the businesses importing the goods meets either an economic nexus threshold or have physical presence.
-For more information, see our guide regarding Out-of-state businesses reporting thresholds and nexus.
+You are required to register your business to pay B&O and collect/submit retail sales tax if you meet either an economic nexus threshold or have a physical presence in Washington.
+For more information, see our Out-of-state businesses reporting thresholds and nexus guide.